vamshidhar-thonti/machine_learning/readme.md

 ## Random forest algorithm

-At each node, when choosing a feature to use to split, if $n$ features are available, pick a random subset of $k<n$ features and allow the algorithm to only choose from that subset of features.
+At each node, when choosing a feature to use to split, if $n$ features are available, pick a random subset of $k \lt n$ features and allow the algorithm to only choose from that subset of features.

 $$k=\sqrt n$$